alexmanrique/blog/_posts/2020-02-15-mistakes-in-java-exceptions.md

        PreparedStatement stmt = connection.prepareStatement();) {
        ResultSet rs = stmt.executeQuery(query);
    }
-   //no don't need to close the connections like before :)
+   //no need to close the connections like before :)

 ```